stephanbcbauer/standards.catena-x.github.io/docs/internal/how-to-onboard-teams-to-any-environment.md

 :::info

-`value=product-team-name` links to the policy _product-productName_ created in the step before.
+`value=productName-rw` links to the policy _productName-rw_ created in the step before.

 To be able to use the Vault CLI please refer to [How to use Vault docu](../guides/how-to-use-vault.md#vault-cli)